RaviTambade/AutomationTesting/notes/week12/statuscode.md

 **Mentor:**
 Even if you’re logged in — you may not have permission.

-Imagine Sanika trying to view *admin reports* with her *student* login.
+Imagine Nikita trying to view *admin reports* with her *student* login.
 The system says:

 `403 Forbidden` —